express-ts/create-npack-app/docusaurus/docs/setting-up-your-editor.md

 They are not required for linting.
 You should see the linter output right in your terminal as well as the browser console.
 If you prefer the lint results to appear right in your editor, please make sure you install an ESLint plugin/extension.

 Note that even if you customise your ESLint config, these changes will **only affect the editor integration**.
 They won’t affect the terminal and in-browser lint output.
-This is because Create React App intentionally provides a minimal set of rules that find common mistakes.
+This is because Create Npack App intentionally provides a minimal set of rules that find common mistakes.

 If you want to enforce a coding style for your project, consider using [Prettier](https://github.com/jlongster/prettier) instead of ESLint style rules.